robang74/redfishos/forum/quick-start-guide.md

 sudo ./fastboot_usb3fix.sh 3
 ```

-The last command with `3` because you want to return to the `USB` v3.x communication standard due to its speed/performance improvements over the `USB` v2.0.
+The last command is `3` because you want to return to the `USB` v3.x communication standard due to its speed and performance improvements over `USB` v2.0.

 <sup>________</sup>

 **fasboot usage**

-Here below a way to re-flash the vendor backup partition despite `USB` problems:
+Here is a way to re-flash the vendor backup partition despite `USB` problems:

 ```
 fastboot flash oem_b SW_binaries_*_seine.img